 There are of course likely to be other impacts on channels between the intermediate outcomes and ultimate outcomes, such as innovation, investment, and the use of finance.
-We do not expect these to change in the short-run, and will focus on measuring these in later follow-up rounds.
+We do not expect these to change in the short-run, and so did not measure those in the one-year follow-up.
+However, we do measure these effects in the second year follow-up.
+In addition, we now seek to measure whether there were impacts through another channel, of market expansion.